Does Everyone Have Life Insurance?

 So, why don’t more people have life insurance?
 Several barriers keep nearly half of Americans from getting coverage:

 • Cost Concerns: Cost is the top reason people avoid life insurance.
-Many believe it’s too expensive, especially for permanent policies that last your whole life.
+Many believe it’s too expensive, especially for permanent policies that last a lifetime.
 A 2025 report found that 52% of individuals cite cost as the main barrier (Feather Blog).
-However, 72% overestimate the cost of basic coverage, meaning affordable options like term life insurance are often overlooked.
+However, 72% overestimate the cost of basic coverage, meaning that affordable options, such as term life insurance, are often overlooked.

 • Lack of Understanding: Life insurance can seem complicated.
-People may not know the difference between term and permanent policies or how much coverage they need.
+People may not be aware of the differences between term and permanent policies or the amount of coverage they need.
 This confusion can lead to inaction, as they feel overwhelmed or unsure where to start.

 • Procrastination: Many people put off buying life insurance, thinking they’ll get it later.
 But the younger and healthier you are, the cheaper the premiums are.
 Delaying can mean higher costs down the road.
 For example, Sarah, a 28-year-old single woman, might think she doesn’t need life insurance yet because she has no dependents.
 She plans to get it when she starts a family, but waiting could mean higher premiums if her health changes.